PurnaChandar26/Machine-Learning-notes/README.md

 Navigate to the [Artificial Neural Networks (ANNs)](./Artificial%20Neural%20Networks%20(ANNs)) section to strengthen your understanding of this core component of deep learning.

-## How to Use This Repository

-1\. **Navigation**: Use the table of contents to find the topic you are interested in, and click on the corresponding link to access detailed notes and resources.

-2\. **Code Examples**: When relevant, you'll find code examples, Jupyter notebooks, and practical implementations in the respective sections.
-Feel free to experiment with and modify the code to enhance your learning experience.

 3\. **Contributions**: If you have any corrections, suggestions, or additional content that you'd like to contribute, please submit a pull request.
 We welcome collaboration to make these notes even more informative and helpful.